 - 200 grams butter soft

-- 165 grams caster or white granulated sugar
+- 165 grams white granulated sugar (caster or granulated)

-- 225 grams plain standard grade or all-purpose flour
+- 225 grams plain flour (standard grade or all-purpose flour)

 - 3 eggs